 Tips for Household Chore Lists Without Kids

-If you don't have kids to help out with the chores, having a list is still a great way to keep yourself organized and on track.
+If you don't have kids to help with chores, having a list is still a great way to keep yourself organized and on track.
 Try these simple tricks to keep you on top of your chores.

 When you are single staying on top of your chores might not be top on your plate.
 To make sure that your friends don't walk into the danger zone, you can try: